simonsmith/simonsmith.io/content/cv/bbc-three.md

 weight: 100
 ---

-Developing a new web product for BBC Three.
+Built a new web product for BBC Three.

 Using Node with [React](https://facebook.github.io/react/) and [Express JS](http://expressjs.com/) to serve components on the client and server.